elysemontano/elyse-lecture-notes/react/react-state.md

 export default App
 ```

-This setup is exactly, exactly what you will write when you are adding state to a component.
-The keys and values that get added to state will depend on what your application needs.
  Our application needs to store miles.
-So we will create a key:value pair of miles and set an initial value of 0.
+So we will set an initial value of 0.

-Now if I want to log the value of our state object what would I need to write in this console log to access the value.

-`this.state` is the name of the object and `miles` is the key that holds the value of 0.

-To see this value in action we can log `this.state.miles` inside the render before the return.
-Inspecting the page will show the value.

 #### Passing Class Variables in JSX
 Instead of hard coding the value of 0 in our JSX we can reference the state value.
-We have `this.state.miles` logged in JavaScript.
-We need to reference it down in JSX land.
-If I put `this.state.miles` inside the JSX tag it just treats those characters like innerHTML.
+If I put `miles` inside the JSX tag it just treats those characters like innerHTML.

 ```javascript
 import React, { useState } from 'react'